-(A) An examples of graphs constructed with CRF model and with pairwise correlations (CC).
-In the latter case, pairwise Pearson correlations between frames were calculated, and the threshold is determined by 5% significance level of correlation values of shuffled data.
-Here node size is proportional to the node degree, and the edge color represents the synchrony edge potential (ф11+ ф00- ф01- ф10).
-(B) Graph density of CRF and CC models.
-(C-E) The complementary cumulative distribution of node degrees (C), local clustering coefficients (D), and eigenvector centrality (E) in CC and CRF model.
-Both models show more dispersed distributions than random models, while the properties of CRF model differ from CC model.
+(A) Representative examples of graphs constructed with CRFs and with pairwise correlations (CC).
+In the latter case, pairwise Pearson correlations between cells were calculated, and the threshold was determined by 5% significance level of correlation values of shuffled data.
+The node size is proportional to the node degree, and the edge color represents the synchrony edge potential (ф11+ ф00- ф01- ф10).
+(B) Graph density of CRFs and CC graphs.
+(C-E) Probability distribution of node degrees (C), local clustering coefficients (D), and eigenvector centrality (E) in CC and CRFs graphs.
+Both graphs differ from random models (black lines).

 Figure 4.
-Maximal clique properties of CRF models and correlation-based models
+Core neurons defined correlation-based models

-(A) Illustration of 3, 4 and 5-cliques with corresponding adjacency matrices.
-(B) An example of maximal cliques that contain at least one node directly connected with the hidden nodes.
+(A) Schematic representation of 3, 4 and 5-cliques with corresponding adjacency matrices.
+(B) Representative examples of maximal cliques that contain at least one node directly connected with hidden nodes.
 The top panel highlights all the maximal cliques for horizontal stimulus; the bottom panel highlights all the maximal cliques for vertical stimulus.
-(C) The number of maximal cliques in CC and CRF models.
-(D) The complementary cumulative distribution of maximal clique sizes.
+(C) The number of maximal cliques from CRFs is significantly different from random graphs demonstrating that core neurons defined by maximal cliques are not a random group.
+(D) Probability distribution of maximal clique sizes from CRFs and random graphs.

 Figure 5.
-Predicting visual stimuli with identified significant neurons
+Predicting visual stimuli with identified core neurons

-(A) Examples of significant neurons identified using SVD with TF-IDF normalization and CRF models.
-Red and blue circles represent the ensemble cells of horizontal and vertical visual stimuli, respectively; nodes filled with red and has blue edges represents significant neurons shared between the two visual stimuli.
-(B) Percentage of significant neurons with SVD and CRF models.
-(C) Percentage of shared neurons identified by SVD and CRF models.
-Percentage is calculated by number of cells belong to both models divided by the sum of number of unique cells in two models.
-(D) Cosine similarities of frames with stimuli that match or not match the model.
-(E-G) Accuracy (E), precision (F) and recall (G) of predictions from different models.
+(A) Examples of core neurons identified using SVD (green) and CRFs (orange).
+Circles represent core neurons of horizontal (left) and vertical (right) visual stimuli, respectively.
+Neurons shared between CRFs and SVD methods are represented by green and orange dots.
+(B) Percentage from the total population size representing core neurons for SVD and CRFs methods.
+(C) Percentage of shared neurons identified by SVD and CRFs methods.
+Percentage is calculated by number of cells that belong to both methods divided by the total number of unique cells in both methods.
+(D) Cosine similarity between population vectors that belong to given visual stimuli (color) compared to population vectors from different visual stimuli (black).
+(E) Accuracy, (F) precision and (G) recall of predictions for each visual stimuli using both methods.

 Figure 6.
-Ensembles are composed of groups of neurons that are specific to the stimulus
+Core neurons efficiently represent presented visual stimuli

-(A) Examples of identified ensemble cells, 10% subsample of ensemble cells, randomly sampled cells of 20% ensemble cell number, and randomly sample cells of 90% ensemble cell number.
-Their corresponding prediction raster plot and frame cosine similarities are shown on the right.
-(B) Mean cosine similarity of randomly down-sampled or up-sampled ensemble groups, in frames with matching or non-matching stimulus.
-(C-D) Accuracy (C), precision (D) and recall (E) of predictions from randomly down-sampled or up-sampled ensemble groups.
-(F) Mean cosine similarity of randomly sampled cells, in frames with matching or non-matching stimulus.
-(G-I) Accuracy (G), precision (H) and recall (I) of predictions from randomly down-sampled or up-sampled ensemble groups.
+(A) Cosine similarity between population vectors representing a given visual stimuli of randomly down-sampled or up-sampled core neurons (color).
+In gray is shown the cosine similarity of population vectors between different visual stimuli.
+(B) Accuracy, (C) precision and (D) recall of predictions from randomly down-sampled or up-sampled ensemble groups.
+(E) Cosine similarity between population vectors of randomly sampled cells from the whole population.
+(F) Accuracy, (G) precision and (H) recall of predictions from randomly chosen ensemble groups taken from the whole population.

+Figure 7.
+Highly connected core neurons have pattern completion properties

+(A) CRFs graph highlighting core neurons with high edge potential values (top).
+Two-photon optogenetic targeting of highly connected core neurons are able to recall imprinted ensembles (bottom).
+(B) Neurons with low edge potential values (top) were not able to induce pattern completion of imprinted ensembles (bottom).

+Figure 8.
+Network reconfiguration in a targeted population of neurons

+(A) CRFs graphs of ongoing activity before (left) and after (right) population photostimulation.
+(B) Measurements of the network parameters showing that the functional connectivity of the whole model remains stable after the imprinting protocol.
+(C) Edge potentials from optogenetically activated cells extracted from the full model before (left) and after (right) population photostimulation.
+(D) Changes in functional connectivity between targeted neurons captured by CRFs.

 Experimental Procedures